zalando/postgres-operator/docs/administrator.md

   ...
 ```

+Note that the Kubernetes version 1.13 brings [taint-based eviction](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/#taint-based-evictions) to the beta stage and enables it by default.
+Postgres pods by default receive tolerations for `unreachable` and `noExecute` taints with the timeout of `5m`.
+Depending on you setup, you may want to adjust these parameters to prevent master pods from being evicted by Kubernetes runtime.
+To prevent eviction completely, specify the toleration without specifying the `tolerationSeconds` value (similar to how Kubernetes own DaemonSets are configured)

 ## Custom Pod Environment Variables

 It is possible to configure a ConfigMap which is used by the Postgres pods as